Amsterdam/3DAmsterdam/docs/generatingdata.md

 Press the unity editor 'Play' button to see your building tiles appear in runtime.
 If nothing appears, double-check if you set the right paths in the application config file, and the Datasets properties of the Layers>Buildings AssetbundleMeshLayer script.

+### Buildings: Replacing a specific building

+If you have a custom made 3D model for a specific building you can add it manually to the BAG3DObjImportBuildings2.2 object, and name the object by the building BAG ID, to override that imported building with the custom model.

+You can determine the right location for the transform by temporarily adding the model during playmode in the main scene, positioning it relative to the loaded tiles, and then copying the model (Ctrl+C).

+Exit playmode, and paste the model with the right position in the generation scene and parent it to the BAG3DObjImportBuildings2.2 object.

+The 3D Bag importer script will detect that it has a child object with an ID that already exists, and will use that model as an override.

 ## Terrain